-PAD publish online and spread among networks of international scholars the call for papers for each issue.
-Author are welcome to submit their manuscripts related to the published call by the deadline.
+PAD publish online and spreads among networks of international scholars the call for papers for each issue.
+Authors are welcome to submit their manuscripts related to the published call by the deadline.

 Authors that wish to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.